edespino/cloudberry-site/docs/sql-stmts/drop-trigger.md

 ## Compatibility

-The `DROP TRIGGER` statement in Cloudberry Database is not compatible with the SQL standard.
+The `DROP TRIGGER` statement in Apache Cloudberry is not compatible with the SQL standard.
 In the SQL standard, trigger names are not local to tables, so the command is simply `DROP TRIGGER name`.

 ## See also